lwolf/lwolf.github.io/content/post/hosting-own-docker-registry.md

 * registry with lts
 * registry with http auth protection

-I'm going to use registry with tls but with some changes.
+We're going to use registry with tls but with some changes.
 We need to create secret with our certificates.

 ```bash